On soliton (in-)stability in multi-dimensional cubic-quintic nonlinear Schr\"odinger equations: Introduction

 \smallbreak

-This paper is now organized as follows: In Section \ref{sec:rev}, we shall recall several known mathematical results on the (in-)stability of solitary waves in $d=1,2,3$.
-In there, we shall also derive some new, and closely related results to be used later on.
-In Section \ref{sec:numground} we numerically construct nonlinear ground states and also collect several of their qualitative properties.
-Numerical evidence for the orbital stability of nonlinear ground states in $d=2$ is then given in Section \ref{sec:stab2D}, where we will also describe the numerical algorithm used to simulate the time evolution of \eqref{eq:nls}.
-Finally, we shall turn to the question of orbital stability and instability of 3D nonlinear ground states in Section \ref{sec:stab3D}, where we will provide numerical evidence for several conjectures on the particular nature of the instability.
+This paper is now organized as follows: In Section \ref{sec:rev}, we shall review several known mathematical results on the (in-)stability of ground state solitary waves in $d=1,2,3$.
+In particular, we recall the fact that the set of energy minimizers is orbitally stable.
+We then prove that the dynamics of this set can be distinguished from dispersive behavior and that in $d=3$ the sets of action and energy minimizers are not equivalent.
+In Section \ref{sec:numground} we numerically construct action ground states and also collect several of their qualitative properties.
+Numerical evidence for the orbital stability of these action ground states in $d=2$ is then given in Section \ref{sec:stab2D}, where we will also describe the numerical algorithm used to simulate the time evolution of \eqref{eq:nls}.
+Finally, we shall turn to the question of orbital stability and instability of 3D action ground states in Section \ref{sec:stab3D}, where we will provide numerical evidence for several conjectures on the particular nature of the instability.